 How about carbon offsetting your flight here?
 Climate Care allows you to offset your flight’s emissions by funding sustainable energy projects.
 From £3 for return flights to Morocco to £47 for flights to NZ – this trip needn’t cost the Earth.
 Thanks.

 There are many travel insurers out there, and you are free to choose who you use for this trip.
-If you have yet to purchase some travel insurance you should do so immediately – some recommended ones for walking holidays are:
+If you have yet to purchase some travel insurance you should do so immediately – some recommended ones that you might like to try for walking holidays are: